 Gum disease is a bacterial infection that can lead to damage to the gums, tissue, and bone around your teeth.
 The destruction of tissue and bone causes pockets to form around teeth.
-ARESTIN® with scaling and root planing can help address the symptoms of gum disease.
+ARESTIN® with scaling and root planing can help address some of the symptoms of gum disease.

 For periodontal (gum) disease treatment, dental professionals use a common mechanical procedure known as SRP.
-Scaling removes plaque, tartar, and stains from the surface of teeth and their roots.
+Scaling removes bacterial plaque, tartar, and stains from the surface of teeth and their roots.
 Planing smoothes the rough areas on the roots of teeth to promote healing.
 This procedure is also known as a deep cleaning.

 Bacteria are the cause of gum disease.
 And antibiotics kill bacteria.
 Scaling and root planing (SRP) removes a great deal of bacteria that cause periodontal infection.
-But this procedure can’t reach bacteria that hide in the bottom of pockets.
+But this procedure can’t reach all bacteria that hide in the bottom of pockets.
 That’s why your dentist may decide to add a locally administered antibiotic (LAA) such as ARESTIN®.